 Day trips from Istanbul

 It was my first organized blogging trip with a tourism board and I can tell you it was a fantastic experience and I had the time of my life exploring, drinking, eating and making fun with such a great group.
 I think it does not really matter where you send a bunch of likeminded people, they will make sure they are having a great time!
 All I can say is that if you are looking for day trips from Istanbul Edirne is a great choice!
 Staying in Istanbul in style for not much money at all?
 Check out my article about the best hotels in Besiktas, an amazing lively neighbourhood on the Bosphorus.
 Or check out the recommended hotels on TripAdvisor.

 How I ended up on this press trip with the Turkish Tourism Board?
 Check out my blog: my first travel blogger event: World Tourism Forum Istanbul.
 Want to get away from the tourist trail in Istanbul then take a walking tour through Balat, click here to see this traditional neighbourhood with the coloured houses of Fener - Balat.
-Or wondering where in Istanbul this spot is?
+Or wondering where in Istanbul the spot down below is?
 Click on the picture to find out where you can take this photo!